DRIVER-EU/test-bed-design/doc/test-bed-description.md

 For an exercise, one starts by defining the *training objectives*, *What does the training audience need to learn?*.
 Next, an appropriate *Mission / Main scenario* is formulated in which these training objectives can be tested and exercised.
 The mission if further broken down into *storylines*.
 A Storyline describes a developing situation that will set conditions and provide the Training Audience an opportunity to achieve a specific Training Objective and optional secondary Training Objectives.
 It often targets a subset of the training audience, e.g. only the fire fighters, and consists of timed events, or so called *injects*.
 Think of an email to the commander, a 'start flooding' message to a flooding simulator, or instructions to a role-playing actor.

 In a **Trial**, although the primary objective is not to train people, but to test and evaluate solutions, still a similar procedure can be followed.
-In that case, the *training objectives* are replaced by *solution objectives / research questions*, but the other steps remain the same.
+In that case, the *training objectives* are replaced by *research questions*, but the other steps remain the same.

 ### Existing software